 Fall is in full-swing.
 It's crazy how fast that happened – I just hope it lasts for a bit before cold man winter creeps in.
 I've often said that my favorite time of year isn't necessarily one of the four seasons per se, but rather the transition from season to season.
 Winter to spring and summer to fall, in particular.

-A fellow by the name of Frank Chimero is a New York-based graphic designer whose work I admire.
+Frank Chimero is a New York-based graphic designer whose work I admire.
 He's also a talented writer as I've found from following his blog over the last several months.
 Recently Frank had this to say about the changing seasons, which I found quite poignant:

 September rolled away, almost like it wasn't even there.
 We now have these spectacular October days in New York that make you wish every single one could be like them, from now into forever.
 Heaven must be a permanent October.
 The cusps of new seasons always makes me reflective for some reason.
 Transformations are visible so infrequently; most of the changes we live through are almost like the slowest crossfade ever heard between two songs, one well-known and the other new, trading one old piece for one new piece, bit-by-bit, second-by-second, until there is no more of the old stuff left.